Website Manager

 Practices

-This year, practices for Majors will begin starting March 7th and are held at various schools in our area.
-The frequency of practices is determined by each manager.
+This year, practices for Majors will begin the week of March 9 and are held at various schools in our area.
+The frequency of practices is determined by each Team Manager.

 Regular Season Games

-Regular season games for the Majors division begin on March 23rd and end in early June.
-Majors teams usually play 18+ games.
+Regular season games for the Majors division begin on March 23.
+Majors teams usually play 16+ games.

 In-House Tournaments

-Once the regular season is over, the league's in-house tournament for Majors will take place in mid to late-May.
+Once the regular season is over, the league's in-house tournament for Majors will take place in late-May.

 What are the "Invitational Tournaments" and what is the "Tournament of Champions?"